 An error 715 occurs if the printer does not receive a sufficient amount of data.
 Pad data to ensure the correct amount of bits.
-See "Using Option 30." in Chapter 4 for more information.
+See "Using Option 30," in Chapter 4 for more information.

 Using Option 65 (Serialized EPC Data), the number of characters specified here should match the number of characters entered for the batch data (including the 38-bit serial number).
+Pad data with zeros to ensure the correct amount of bits.

-Pad data hexadecimal data), which uses characters 0 - 9 and A - F. Each character represents four binary bits.
+X4. data_type Data type.
+Use 0 ASCII Hex (ASCII representation of hexadecimal data), which uses characters 0 - 9 and A - F. Each character represents four binary bits.
 A-F represent 10-15 decimal.
 As an example, the decimal value 2940 (101101111100 binary) is represented in ASCII Hex as B7C.
+Do not use the ASCII file separator character (1C) in RFID batch data.